Hanmb17/C1_MS2_LIGHTSOUT/README.md

 The user can select the homepage link to direct them back to the home page.

 #### Footer
-Seen on all pages and allows the user to discover the game's social media handles.
+Seen on all pages and allows the user to discover the game's social media handles and contact them via email

+### Future Features

+#### Contact form
+I would like to add a contact form and use Email js to send the feedback to the site admin

+#### Level progression page
+I would like to add a middle page between the home page and the game page which is like a path leading around the world The game is set to allow the user to pick to play a previous level they have played and then see their progression and their progression is saved.

+#### Leader Board
+I would like users to be able to compare their times and how quickly they solved the levels against other users by adding a leaderboard.
+I would make the introduction story into an animated scene to help users fully immerse themself in the story.

+#### More Levels
+I would like to add more levels

 ## Testing
 For all testing, please refer to the [TESTING.md](TESTING.md) file.